oroinc/documentation/crm/user_guide/business_intelligence/business_intelligence_filters.rst

 To combine conditions of any two filters you can use operators **"AND"** and **"OR"**:

-- If "AND" is used, only the records that meet conditions of all the connected filter filters will be selected.
+- If "AND" is used, only the records that meet conditions of all the connected filters will be selected.

-- If "OR" is used, all the records that meet conditions of any of the connected filter filters will be selected.
+- If "OR" is used, all the records that meet conditions of any of the connected filters will be selected.

 The following sections provide detailed explanation of the filters with examples for different operators.